sadeq220/docs/js/NextJs.md

 - handle loading and error state

 ## React Query
+React Query(TanStack Query) is more than a data fetching library, it makes **fetching**, **caching**, **synchronizing and updating server state** in your web applications a breeze.
-React Query is not a data fetching library.
-The best way to describe it is as an **async state manager** that is also acutely aware of the needs of server state.
+The older docs describe it is as an **async state manager** that is also acutely aware of the needs of server state.
+React Query uses Hierarchical Key/Value as a caching strategy.
 > In React Query terms, stale is the opposite of fresh.
 > As long as a query is considered fresh, data will only be delivered from the cache.
 > And staleTime is what defines the time (in milliseconds) until a query is considered stale.